 10. Meen Alleppey Curry with Brown Rice

 Raw mangoes and fish go so well together.
 The tanginess of the fruit adds excitement to the subtle flavour of the fish in this Kerala-style stew.
+It is a traditional fish curry that is light and aromatic stewed in raw mangoes and infused with coconut milk.
 Serve with brown rice for a complete meal.